 We (Work for Good Limited, company no: 09844955, registered office: Waggoners Wells Cottage, Waggoners Wells Lane, Grayshott, GU26 6DTW) have created this policy in order to demonstrate our commitment to preserving your privacy and safeguarding any personal details you provide to us, whether on this website www.workforgood.co.uk (“the Website”) or by another means.
 This policy explains how we collect and use your information.

-*By using our website or providing us with your personal information you are agreeing to this policy.
 We may update this policy from time to time without notice to you, so please check it regularly.
-If there are significant updates we will notify you where reasonably practicable to do so. *
+If there are significant updates we will notify you where reasonably practicable to do so.

 When will you need to provide your details?

-We may collect personal information (for example your name, address, e-mail address or telephone number) from you if you:
+We may collect personal information (for example your name, job title, address, e-mail address or telephone number) from you if you:

-- Are a customer of a participating business which is donating money to a charity through the Work for Good platform;
+e) Are a customer of a participating business that is donating money to a charity through the Work for Good platform;

-Except where permitted by law, we will never collect sensitive personal data about you without your consent.
+Except where permitted by law, we will never collect special category (sensitive) data about you without your consent.

-On each of your visits to our site we may automatically collect the following information:
+On each of your visits to our Website we may automatically collect the following information: